Temperature controller questions and answers.

 The role of the temperature controller is to measure the temperature on the thermometer, compare it to the set point and to calculate the amount of time the heater should remain switched on to maintain a constant temperature.

 Many factors change the amount of time that the heater needs to maintain the process temperature.
 For example the size of the heater, the size of the oven, the amount of insulation surrounding the oven and the ambient temperature are some of the more obvious.
 But other factors such as the circulation of air within the oven, the humidity of the air.
-The mass of product being place inside the oven and many more that are described in minute detail at http://newton.ex.ac.uk/teaching/CDHW/Feedback/OvSimForm-gen.html
+The mass of product being place inside the oven and many more that are described in minute detail here.

 At the end of the day a temperature controller replaces the function of a person who's job description would read something like:-